devhomie/nodejs-sqlite/README.md

-# Notes on this Node.js and SQLite
+# Notes on Node.js and SQLite

 ## To query data in SQLite database from a Node.js application, you use these steps: